ceres-solver/ceres-solver/docs/source/modeling.rst

 non-linear least squares problems.

-In this chapter we will describe the various classes that are part of Ceres Solver's modeling API, and how they can be used to construct optimization.
+In this chapter we will describe the various classes that are part of Ceres Solver's modeling API, and how they can be used to construct an optimization problem.
 Once a problem has been constructed, various methods for solving them will be discussed in :ref:`chapter-solving`.
 It is by design that the modeling and the solving APIs are orthogonal to each other.
 This enables easy switching/tweaking of various solver parameters without having to touch the problem once it has been successfuly modeling.

 :class:`CostFunction`
 ---------------------